-For the purposes of calculation of ECL, the Group categorises its FVOCI debt securities, loans and advances and loan commitments and financial guarantee contracts into Stage 1, Stage 2 and Stage 3, based on the applied impairment methodology, as described below:
+For the purposes of calculation of ECL, the Group categorises its FVOCI debt securities, loans and advances and loan commitments and financial guarantee contracts into Stage 1, Stage 2, Stage 3 and POCI, based on the applied impairment methodology, as described below:

-- Stage 1 Performing: when financial assets are first recognised, the Group recognises an allowance based up to 12-month ECL. - Stage 2 Significant increase in credit risk: when a financial asset shows a significant increase in credit risk, the Group records an allowance for the lifetime ECL. - Stage 3 Impaired: the Group recognises the lifetime ECL for these financial assets.
+- Stage 1 Performing: when financial assets are first recognised, the Group recognises an allowance based up to 12-month ECL. - Stage 2 Significant increase in credit risk: when a financial asset shows a significant increase in credit risk, the Group records an allowance for the lifetime ECL. - Stage 3 Impaired: the Group recognises the lifetime ECL for these financial assets. - Purchased or originated credit impaired ('POCI'): when financial assets are purchased or are originated at a deep discount or are credit-impaired on initial recognition.
+These are subject to lifetime ECLs.
+POCI includes non-performing loans and advances acquired through the acquisition of the Blom Bank Egypt S.A.E. ("Blom Egypt") that are recorded at fair value and therefore do not carry an allowance for ECL at the time of initial recognition as it is already incorporated in the calculation of effective interest rate on initial recognition.
+It also includes recognition of previously written off loans of the Group where the expectation of recovery has improved.